 Biggest travel fear survey

-I posted a question with a survey on a Facebook group for female travellers.
+I posted a question with a survey on a Facebook group for female travelers.
 I thank all the lovely ladies who were willing to answer my questions and click the most appropriate option.
 I also posted the same question to a Facebook group for people with Crohn’s disease and UC.
 The outcome:

 Biggest travel fear for Female Travellers